 On the second day of Blue Cruise we were in the mood to party.

-On the third day we were happy to gave gulets a chance.
+On the third day we were happy to give gulets a chance.

-On the forth day we checked some of the most amazing places in Croatia.
+On the fourth day we checked some of the most amazing places in Croatia.

 Was our Croatia cruise already coming to an end?

 We woke up in good spirits and soon ended up in the water, because the sea was so inviting and so close it was almost reachable by hand.
 However jumping or diving into the water is so much more exciting than going the usual, rather boring way.
 After all, we’re still young and in the past few days, some of us rediscovered the childlike fun, only possible when with friends.